Pricing announced for 2021 SEAT Ibiza

 One of the key exterior updates is the new badging, which sees a switch to the embossed, handwritten-style font used on all SEAT’s latest models.
 The SEAT logo is now finished in two-tone chrome, with matte on the front fascia and gloss finish on the edges.

+Like the Arona, the Ibiza will be available in six trim levels: SE, SE Technology, FR, FR Sport, Xcellence and Xcellence Lux.
 The most significant updates are happening inside the Ibiza, with a host of new technology systems fitted as standard.
 It has a brand new dashboard and a new multifunction Nappa leather steering wheel.
 There’s also a new floating central infotainment system display, which, on SE models, has increased in size by more than 20% compared to its predecessor to 8.25 inches.
 A larger 9.2-inch screen is available on SE Technology models and above, while the FR Sport and Xcellence Lux get a high-resolution 10.25-inch display.

 Depending on the trim level you choose, the interior surrounds now illuminate in a certain lighting colour - Honey (SE trim), Daring Red (FR) and Burgundy (Xcellence).
 Buyers will be pleased to know that the Ibiza’s impressive boot space hasn’t been compromised, with total capacity remaining at 355 litres - one of the best in class.